CommonGateway/CoreBundle/docs/features/Installation.md

 4. Navigate to the folder you just created with our examples.
 This would be: `$ cd documents/gateway`
 5. Git clone the Common Gateway repository to a folder on your machine (if you like to use the command line interface of git that's `git clone https://github.com/ConductionNL/commonground-gateway.git`
 6. (optional) check out a specific version of the gateway e.g. `git checkout feature/oc-ui`
-7. Change directory into the gateway folder e.g. `cd commonground-gateway`
+7. Change directory into the gateway folder (The folder where you also find the docker-compose.yml file) example: `cd commonground-gateway`
 8. Startup the gateway through `$ docker compose up`.
-The first time it needs the `–build` flag as well.
 9. You should now see the gateway initiating the virtual machines it needs on your command line tool. (this might take some time on the first run, you will see the text ‘Ready to handle connection’ when it is ready to connect)
 10. Additionally, you should now see the containers come up in your docker desktop tool (that you can use from here on)
-11. When it is done you can find the gateway API in your browser under [localhost](localhost), the admin ui under [localhost:8000](localhost:8000), and any additional web apps that are part of your ecosystem under [localhost:81](localhost:81).
+11. When it is done you can find the Gateway API in your browser under [localhost](http://localhost/), the Gateway UI under [localhost:8000](http://localhost:8000), and any additional web apps that are part of your ecosystem under [localhost:81](http://localhost:81).
->__Note__: Read more about command line tools [here](https://developers.google.com/web/shows/ttt/series-2/windows-commandline) and [navigate](https://www.codecademy.com/learn/learn-the-command-line/modules/learn-the-command-line-navigation/cheatsheet)
+>__Note__: Read more about command line tools [here](https://developers.google.com/web/shows/ttt/series-2/windows-commandline) and how to [navigate](https://www.codecademy.com/learn/learn-the-command-line/modules/learn-the-command-line-navigation/cheatsheet)

+**Troubleshooting**

+If during the steps above you run in any problems the following tips might help:
+- If during step 9 the text 'Ready to handle connection' does not appear (keep in mind, this might take a while!) and your docker desktop shows that the php-1 container is not in status running you could be running into an error.
+If this is the case check your command line tool for any error messages.
+- For more general troubleshooting (relevant for local and server installation) please take a look at [troubleshooting](#troubleshooting)

 ## Server Installation